 But, here the average seems to be around 20ft.
 This isn’t going to be a problem in small gardens or in cases of close combat between enemies.
 But, it won’t work for long-range shots in open spaces.

 Is this Nerf Doomlands 2169 lawbringer a reliable and accurate choice?

-But, this seems to be rare here Some users pin this down to the fact that the internal mechanics are so similar to Elite blasters with a decent amount of muscle velocity.
+But, this target exclusive blaster seems to be rare here Some users pin this down to the fact that the internal mechanics are so similar to Elite blasters with a decent amount of muscle velocity.

 The result is a gun that not only responds well to the user but also offers greater accuracy than you might expect.
 It isn’t going to be possible to get all shots on target, but this is pretty close.